rfshelley/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 ``"device.myOnOffDevice"``    ``"My On/Off Device"``
 ============================= ========================

-When using ``device.<name>`` inputs, the platform first looks up which Device Handler it is, then finds any devices of that type for that location.
+When using ``device.<name>`` inputs, the platform first looks up which Device Handler it is, then finds any devices of that type for that Location.
 The algorithm searches for a Device Handler in the following order:

 #.
 A Device Handler published by SmartThings that matches the name.